Broads Authority Act 2009

 Overview

-The Broads Authority Act 2009 grants the Broads Authority (the Authority) expanded powers to regulate and manage the Norfolk and Suffolk Broads navigation area, improving safety and protecting the environment.
-It introduces new rules for vessel registration, safety standards, insurance, and activities like water skiing.
+The Broads Authority Act 2009 grants the Broads Authority increased powers to regulate and manage the Broads navigation area, improve safety, and address environmental concerns.
+It introduces new regulations for boat safety, water sports, and information gathering, and clarifies the Authority's responsibilities.

 Description

-The act significantly expands the Authority's powers.
+This Act significantly expands the Broads Authority's powers.
 Key changes include:

-• The Authority can issue general and special directions to vessels regarding navigation, speed, equipment, and safety.
+The Authority can issue general and special directions to vessels regarding navigation, speed limits, designated routes, and actions in emergencies.
+Non-compliance leads to fines.
+The Authority can also remove unsafe vessels and recover costs.

 Other Provisions: